Fazestar01/Car-Price-Analysis/README.md

 ## Development Roadmap and issues faced
 * The types of measurements for things such as height, weight etc were not included, to resolve this we asked Copilot what it thought the most reasonable assumption of the measurements are.
 * One aspect of data cleaning was overlooked, 'VW' should have been changed to 'Volkswagen' in the Jupyter notebook.
 This was solved by using the 'groupby' function in Tableau to group VW under Volkswagen.
 * We had struggles with git that were resolved with a mixture of co-pilot and help from our tutors.
+* Images couldn't be moved into an image folder without them being removed from github.
+That will be something we look more into for the next project.